 Current educational "standards" along with the recent trend of large corporations trying to indoctrinate new customers are brainwashing society's children.
 This blatant push by the Microsoft sales and marketing team is just one more example.

 So now, instead of getting a pesky GPS warrant on your car, they'll just ask the phone companies for the metadata (via subpoena) for your GPS location of your cell phone, which you're probably carrying, as this is just business data and you have no right to the expectation of privacy for it.

-cgriffin21 (1880716) writes "Google denies that its Android mobile operating system violates Java patents and copyrights now held by Oracle and in a court filing calls for an Oracle lawsuit against Google to be dismissed and the patents to be declared invalid.
+cgriffin21 writes: Google denies that its Android mobile operating system violates Java patents and copyrights now held by Oracle and in a court filing calls for an Oracle lawsuit against Google to be dismissed and the patents to be declared invalid.
 Google also said that by suing Google as it did back in August, Oracle has turned against the kind of open-source policies it used to support.
 Oracle sued Google Aug.
-12 charging that Google's use of Java in Android violated seven patents as well as copyrighted material Oracle acquired when it bought Sun Microsystems in January for $7.3 billion."
+12 charging that Google's use of Java in Android violated seven patents as well as copyrighted material Oracle acquired when it bought Sun Microsystems in January for $7.3 billion.

 I'd second this.
 (And would have modded it up had I had some mod points.)
 Even a beginning developer can draw some very useful information from Bloch's Effective Java.
 While you probably won't understand a large part of the details, reading through it will help give an idea of things to avoid and things to use.